We currently have several ongoing clinical trials for the development of our novel, non-opioid chronic pain therapeutics.

 Osteoarthritis (OA) is the most common form of arthritis, affecting tens of millions of people worldwide.
 The chronic pain associated with OA, in particular the severe pain experienced by nearly a quarter of OA sufferers, is one of the most common reasons for chronic opioid prescriptions.
 OA occurs when the protective cartilage on the ends of the bones wears down over time, and the bone around the joints hardens and form edges.
 These changes cause pain, swelling and problems moving the joint.
 An inflammatory process occurs, and cytokines (proteins) and enzymes develop that further damage the cartilage.
 Although it can damage the majority of joints in the body, the disorder most commonly affects joints in hands, knees, hips and spine.
 OA can cause pain severe enough that patients experience difficulty with simple daily movements such walking, climbing stairs or even rising from a chair.
 Despite currently available therapies, many patients still suffer with chronic moderate to severe pain.
 For some, there is the option for total joint replacement to manage the painful condition.
 But for many, surgery is not an option due to age, or other conditions, such as lack of adequate support and long recovery periods.

-OA also affects pets – in particular, dogs – in a very similar way to humans.
+OA also affects pets, in particular dogs, in a very similar way to humans.
 Current treatment options are designed to control signs and symptoms of the disease, not to cure it.
-As such, for many dogs with unmanageable OA pain, the only choice owners have is to euthanizing their pet in order to end its suffering.
+As such, for many dogs with unmanageable OA pain, owners are forced to contemplate euthanasia for their pet in order to end his/her suffering.

-This placebo-controlled Phase 2b trial in patients with knee OA has completed enrollment and is no longer recruiting patients.
+Double-blind, placebo-controlled trial in canines with osteoarthritis has completed enrollment and is no longer recruiting patients.

 Morton’s neuroma involves a thickening of the tissue around one of the nerves leading to the toes.
-This can cause a sharp, burning pain in the foot and the toes also may sting, burn or feel numb.
-Repetitive strain on the front of the foot such as wearing of high heeled shoes or long-distance running have been linked to the development of Morton's neuroma.
-Some people experience relief by switching to lower heeled shoes with wider toe boxes or by using orthotics.
-For those not responding to this, the current standard of care is to use corticosteroid injections.
-If these fail, the only option is surgery to remove the nerve containing the neuroma, however, the area where the nerve has been removed is left permanently without feeling 1.
+This can cause a sharp, burning pain in the foot and the toes may sting, burn or feel numb.
+Repetitive strain on the front of the foot such as wearing high heeled shoes or long-distance running have been linked to the development of Morton's neuroma.
+Some people experience relief from Morton’s neuroma by switching to lower-heeled shoes with wider toe boxes or by using orthotics.
+For those not responding to these approaches, the current standard of care is corticosteroid injections.
+If these fail, the only option is surgery to remove the nerve containing the neuroma, however, the area where the nerve has been removed may be left permanently without feeling 1.